Mechanisms of DNA-mediated allostery

-The term ``allostery'' indicates an action at a distance in biological macromolecules where the binding of a ligand at one site modifies the binding properties of another ligand at a distinct site.
-Allostery is a major mechanism through which proteins regulate their activity and was observed in a broad range of cases \cite{guna04}.
-The detailed physical mechanisms behind allostery are, however, not fully understood and presently debated (see e.g.~\cite{woda19} for a recent discussion).
+The term ``allostery'' indicates an action at a distance in biological macromolecules where the binding of a ligand at one site modifies the binding of another ligand at a distinct site.
+Many proteins regulate their activities via allostery \cite{guna04}, through mechanisms that are not fully understood and presently debated, see e.g.~\cite{woda19}.
 Although hitherto most of the focus has been on proteins, allosteric effects have been observed in DNA as well \cite{kim13,rose21} and discussed in models and simulations \cite{drsa14,sing18,bala18}.
-In DNA allostery two or more proteins binding at distinct sites interact with each other through some signal mediated by the linker DNA, see Fig.~\ref{fig:allo_model}(a).
-Experiments show that allosteric interactions are weakly dependent on the linker DNA sequence \cite{kim13,rose21}, suggesting that such phenomenon may be described by a homogenous DNA model.
-The interaction is strongly attenuated once one of the two strands is cut (DNA nicking), which shows that an intact double stranded DNA molecule is required for allostery.
-This is a proof that the interaction is transmitted through DNA, and not via direct (electrostatic) or solvent-mediated effects.
-A model of allostery in which a force is applied at the two ends of a DNA molecule was discussed in the literature \cite{rudn99}.
-This force-induced allostery however does not apply to experiments in which DNA is not under tension \cite{kim13,rose21}.
+In DNA allostery two or more proteins binding at distinct sites interact with each other through some signal carried by the linker DNA, see Fig.~\ref{fig:allo_model}(a).
+Experiments show that the interaction is weakly dependent on the DNA sequence \cite{kim13,rose21}, suggesting that allostery may be described by a homogenous DNA model.
+The interaction is strongly attenuated if one of the two strands is cut (DNA nicking), which shows that allostery requires an intact DNA molecule.
+This and other experimental evidences \cite{kim13,rose21} show that the interaction is transmitted through DNA, and not via direct (electrostatic) or solvent-mediated effects.
+A model of force-induced allostery was discussed in \cite{rudn99}.
+However, this mechanism does not apply to experiments in which DNA is not under tension \cite{kim13,rose21}.